Rhinos need our help. Your adoption could support our work to protect this species. Here are our top rhino facts:

 Several threats are edging rhinos closer to extinction.
-The continuing issue of illegal hunting and poaching for their horns, which are used in traditional Asian medicine, mean that rhino numbers have fallen dramatically.
+Illegal hunting and poaching for their horns, used in traditional Asian medicine, have caused rhino numbers to fall dramatically.

-In spite of years of campaigning, poaching for rhino horn is still a major issue affecting rhinos today.
-Rhino horn is still sold illegally in markets in parts of Asia, where it’s used in traditional medicines and as high-end gifts.
-The poachers don’t care about the welfare of the animals, and many rhinos are left to suffer and die after their horns have been cut off.
-Baby rhinos are sometimes killed for their horn stubs, or can be left orphaned and starving.
+In spite of years of campaigning, poaching for rhino horn is still a major issue.
+Sold illegally in Asian markets, the horn is used in traditional medicines and as gifts.
+Poachers don’t care about the welfare of the animals, and many rhinos are left to suffer and die after their horns have been cut off.
+Baby rhinos are sometimes killed for their horn stubs or left orphaned and starving.

-Despite the fact that rhino horn consists largely of keratin, like human finger nails, the huge prices being paid in Asian markets has led to smuggling under the pretence of trophy hunting in South Africa.
-Theft of horns from museums, galleries and even zoos is becoming more commonplace.
-There is also an increased interest in antique items made from, or containing rhino horn, particularly among Asian buyers.
+Rhino horn consists largely of keratin, like human finger nails, yet it commands huge prices and has led to smuggling under the pretence of trophy hunting in South Africa.
+There is also an increased interest in antique items made from, or containing, rhino horn particularly among Asian buyers.

 Rhinos are also under threat from loss of habitat caused by human encroachment and agricultural development.
-When land is severely fragmented, populations become smaller and more isolated, which limits breeding opportunity.
-Small populations, such as the Javan rhino, are more vulnerable to catastrophic events such as tsunamis or volcanic eruptions, which can then wipe out all individuals.
+When land is severely fragmented, populations become smaller and more isolated, which limits breeding opportunities.

 Funds from your adoption will support our work in Meru National Park, Kenya.